Why LGBTQ+ Youth Face More Problems In School

 Educators may sometimes be skeptical that school policies can have a meaningful impact on bullying.
 It’s easy to assume that students inclined to pick on their peers will simply disregard the rules.
 But studies indicate that rules forbidding bullying based on sexual orientation do lead to safer schools and lower levels of LGBTQIA+ victimization.

-Investing in LGBTQIA+-informed professional development
+Investing in professional development informed by LGBTQIA+ youth’s problems

 The presence of supportive adults can make a major difference in mental health outcomes for struggling youth.
 Yet many education professionals feel ill-equipped to support adolescents with minority sexual and gender identities.
 Proper training may help.
 Researchers have found that counselors with more education in LGBTQIA+-specific issues are more confident and more likely to offer support to queer students.

-Enabling student organizations
+Enabling sexuality and gender identity-centered student organizations

 Students may be another important source of support for their peers.
 Student-led organizations promoting LGBTQIA+ acceptance, such as Gay-Straight Alliances (GSAs) can provide resources and a sense of community for queer youth.
 They also appear to help reduce the frequency of homophobic bullying and discrimination.
 By encouraging these groups in their schools and promoting acceptance, administrators can help foster better outcomes for students and decrease the amount of LGBTQIA+ youth problems.

-Providing relevant health education
+Providing relevant sexual and mental health education

 Student instruction on topics such as sexual health may fail to address the unique needs and experiences of queer youth.
 The available science suggests that changing this could be key to improving health outcomes in these populations.
 For instance, a 2001 study showed that including material relevant to non-heterosexual sex in a school HIV infection prevention program led to lower rates of risky sexual decisions among participating LGBTQIA+ students, decreasing HIV risk.